 Using an ATS can also be beneficial for a small business because it takes a lot of guesswork out of HR resources.
 An ATS can give you information on where the candidates found the company.
 Was it through the company website, a referral, or a large platform such as LinkedIn or Indeed?
 Or did the candidate find the company by a more local means of advertising?
 These answers can help steer the company to know where to spend their HR budget when looking for new employees.

 The chief expenses a company can save by using an ATS are money and time.
 As the saying goes, “time is money”.
 When utilizing an ATS to its potential, a company can eliminate the time that it takes for a person to manually input information, scan and filter through job applications and resumes, and communicate with applicants.
 Less time means less need for manpower or employees devoted to these tasks.
-This will reduce the need for so many employees, and helping reduce overhead cost.
+This will reduce the need for so many employees and help reduce overhead costs.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"